ernoaapa/eliot/docs/getting_started.md

 Next step is to learn [how you can develop your software in the device in real time](getting_started.md#development-in-device)

 ## Development in device
-When developing IoT solution, you usually need to develop software what reads data from hardware sensor and send it to the cloud.
+When developing IoT solution, you usually need to develop software that reads data from hardware sensor and send it to the cloud.
 For this you need to have access to the device, connect to the sensor and be able to develop your software.
 For this Eliot offer really easy way, `eli run` -command.

-With `eli run` command you can connect to the device, start container what contains all required development tools and synchronize your local files to the device in real time.
+With `eli run` command you can connect to the device, start container that contains all required development tools and synchronize your local files to the device in real time.

 Following command will:
 1. Detect what type of project you have and selects container image